[ SCIENCE BLOG ON ARCHITECTURE, COMPETITIONS AND MEDIATIONS OF EXCELLENCE ]

 Annie Thao Vy Nguyen (Étudiante) + Jean-Pierre Chupin, Ph.D., September 27 2023

-architectural-mediations, awards-of-excellence, categories, categories-2, prix-dexcellence
+architectural-mediations, awards-of-excellence, categories-2, categories, prix-dexcellence

 In this post we share some thoughts on updating the architectural excellence awards evaluation framework in light of the abolition of the Ordre des Architectes du Québec (OAQ) awards categories in 2023.
 If definitions of exemplary architecture evolve over time, and if awards of excellence are used as indicators of exemplarity, how should evaluation frameworks evolve to limit bias, limit categorization effects and thus ensure fairness and openness?
 In essence, this is the question that a number of Canadian awards organizers have been asking themselves in recent years.
 Such is the case of the Royal Architectural Institute of Canada and its Research and Innovation Award, which, in response to disciplinary changes, now recognizes not only technological innovation, but also innovation and exemplarity in research and teaching.
 Similarly, the Canadian Architect Award now includes a “social equity and sustainable development” component in its evaluation criteria, in addition to asking candidates to present energy performance models[1].